Thanks for dropping in!

 14) The best jobs I ever had were while I was in high school and college.
 I was a lifeguard/swim instructor for 10 years at an awesome program.
 And I was a Ropes Course Counselor at a rich kids summer camp (Tripp Lake Camp) in Maine where I got to hang out high up in the trees and take kids on zip lines and through high & low ropes courses.
 The days I didn’t do that I got to take groups of kids backpacking and on long canoe trips.
 Totally fun.

 15) I have spit on someone I didn’t know because I was angry at him.
 I am not proud of this.
 Actually it horrifies me.
 But it happened.
 The Ladyfriend is still traumatized from being a witness to this behavior.
-In my defense he was trying to scare me by swerving at me while I was cycling.
+In my defense, he was trying to scare me by swerving at me in his truck while I was cycling.

 16) I have word finding problems.
 I don’t know when it started, all I know is that when I was pregnant all hell broke loose and it got bad.
 Not only will do I pick incorrect words…but I will repeat them over and over again.
 Even once the correct word pops in my head.
 When I was pregnant I went through a period where everything was a bagel.
 Waffles.
 Dog food.
 Books.
 All bagels.